5 Focus Areas for MBA Admissions Success

-- Directed a staff of three in servicing 45 client relationships of global corporations with a total of more than $25B in assets.
-(2019)
+- Directed a staff of three in servicing 45 client relationships of global corporations with more than $25B in assets.
+(2022)

-The essays also provide ample opportunities to summarize career progress as well as to explain the structure of your organization.
+The essays also provide ample opportunities to summarize career progress and explain the structure of your organization.

 Unlike your GPA, business school aspirants have a great deal of control over this aspect of the application.
 Try to get the test out of the way as soon as possible.
 Then you can focus your energy on the essays and recommendation letters during the summer months.